-Melissa Ryan is a scientist, ocean explorer, and educator with more than 25 years of experience in the oceanographic and education fields.
+Melissa Ryan is Vice President of the Foundation.
+She is a scientist, ocean explorer, and educator with more than 25 years of experience in the oceanographic and education fields.
 She has led twelve expeditions to search for the Bonhomme Richard, flagship of John Paul Jones.
 This includes liaising with the U.S. and French Navies to establish partnerships, directing at-sea operations, expedition planning, and international and media relations.

 She has an extensive background in education, having instructed online courses for undergraduates and teachers on science topics.
 She designed and instructed the US Naval Academy’s only online course, History, Science, and Engineering.
 Melissa worked for seven years as an Education Specialist for NOAA’s Office of Ocean Exploration and Research, where she managed a national professional development program on ocean science and exploration for educators.